kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 device, preventing other more common workloads from using the remaining 90% capacity.

-**Mitigation**: A scoring plugin will prioritize packing compatible workloads onto already-locked devices before consuming "clean" (unlocked) devices.
+**Mitigation**: The allocator's device-selection preference will prioritize packing compatible workloads onto already-locked devices before consuming "clean" (unlocked) devices.
 This minimizes the number of devices locked to a single affinity group.